-Marketing has changed a lot over the past few years, right?
-But some aspects of marketing haven’t changed much over the years — and that is how to deliver an effective call to action (or CTA) in the content you are creating.
+Marketing has changed a lot over the last few years, right?
+However, some aspects of marketing haven’t changed much over the years at all — and one of those is how to deliver an effective call to action (CTA) through the content you are creating.

 We get it, it can be frustrating when writing one… Is it too bold?
 Too much?
 Not enough?